-The Canada Pension Plan Investment Board’s assets returned 0.2 per cent during the third quarter of 2022, according to its latest quarterly report.
+The Canada Pension Plan Investment Board’s assets returned 0.2 per cent during the second quarter of fiscal 2023, according to its latest quarterly report.

 By Sept.
 30, 2022, the investment organization’s net assets reached $529 billion, up from $523 billion at the end of June.
 About $5 billion was generated by net transfers, while the remainder was the result of investment returns.